Moebytes/animepic-utils/readme.md

 await imageUtils.fixFileExtensions(folder)
 ```

+### Moepictures specific

-Lastly, the function `moepicsProcess` will takes a folder of anime images and will generate the compressed
+The function `moepicsProcess` takes a folder of anime images and will generate the compressed
 and upscaled versions that are suitable to upload to my website, https://moepictures.moe.

 ```ts